 Welcome to New York.
 If you're looking for big cities with buzz, you'll find them here (yes, we're looking at you, New York City).
-But if you're hoping to find something a bit more soothing and serene, something filled with craggy gorges, towering mountains, sparkling lakes, and thundering waterfalls, you'll be more than happy you came.
+But if you're hoping to find something a bit more soothing and serene, like stunning national and state parks bursting with craggy gorges, towering mountains, sparkling lakes, and thundering waterfalls, you'll be more than happy you came.

 The Empire State is packed with serene landscapes so gorgeous, they'll make your camera quiver with excitement.
 Luckily, the need to preserve these areas of natural beauty was recognized early on.
 The government created excellent national and state parks to protect not only the environment, but also the historic structures peppered throughout the region.

-From viewing Harriet Tubman's home to getting splashed by the phenomenal Niagara Falls to drinking from the healing waters of Saratoga Springs, there are so many amazing things to do in New York's national and state parks.
+From viewing Harriet Tubman's home to getting splashed by the phenomenal Niagara Falls to drinking from the healing waters of Saratoga Springs, there are so many amazing things to do in New York.
 Choose which adventure to try first with our list of the best national and state parks in New York.